-Before he was the Colonel, Harland Sanders sold insurance, tires, and gas.
-He worked on a number of ferries and on farms.
-Eventually, he stumbled into the fried chicken business and never looked back.
+Before he was the Colonel, Harland Sanders sold insurance, tires, and gas before he stumbled into the fried chicken business and became a household name.

 The Makings Of Colonel Sanders

-Harland Sanders was born in 1890 in Henryville, Indiana, to a farm-working father and a task-master mother.
+Harland David Sanders was born on September 9, 1890, in Henryville, Indiana, to a farm-working father and a task-master mother.
 When his father died and his mother went to work at a cannery, Sanders became the primary caregiver for his two younger siblings at seven years old and he mastered all the homemaking skills before he was eight, namely, cooking and food preparation.

 Sanders holds no ill will for how quickly he had to grow up and thanked his mother for imbuing him with the responsibility and drive that later served him well: